cognitedata/cognite-sdk-python/docs/source/index.rst

 Cognite Python SDK Documentation
 ================================

 This is the Cognite Python SDK for developers and data scientists working with Cognite Data Fusion (CDF).
-The package is tightly integrated with pandas, and provides a Python interface that lets you work efficiently with all data in CDF.
+The package is tightly integrated with pandas, and helps you work easily and efficiently with data in Cognite Data Fusion (CDF).

 .. contents::
    :local: